-No one looks forward to their utility bill each month, so when home buyers are in the market for a new home they are generally looking for energy-efficient homes.
+No one looks forward to their utility bill each month, so when home buyers are in the market for a new home, they are generally looking for energy-efficient homes.
 “Green homes” are homes that are built with an eye for energy savings and the environment.
-This includes the type of materials used in the building process as well as the efficiency of appliances, windows, and heating and cooling systems in a home among other features.
+This includes the type of materials used in the building process and the efficiency of appliances, windows, and heating and cooling systems in a home, among other features.

-In a fairly recent study, 9 out of 10 home buyers said that heating and cooling costs are an important factor when purchasing a new home.
-Going “green” is a way of life and the real estate community has seen an increase in the number of buyers looking to live this way.
-It’s no longer a trend to be green, it’s a lifestyle.
+In a fairly recent study, 9 out of 10 home buyers said that heating and cooling costs are important when purchasing a new home.
+Going “green” is a way of life, and the real estate community has seen an increase in the number of buyers looking to live this way.
+It’s no longer a trend to be green; it’s a lifestyle.

-Some features that people are looking for include triple pained windows, insulation with a very high R rating, and the use of recycled products used in the building of the home.
+Some features that people are looking for include triple pained windows, insulation with a very high R rating, and the use of recycled products used in the home building.
 Waste removal systems, or gray water systems, are also important when it comes to saving water.
-If you can water the lawn with gray water every day you are saving a ton of water each month.
+If you can water the lawn with gray water every day, you save a ton of water each month.

 Homebuyers are also looking for efficient appliances.
 Washers, dryers, and refrigerators are tops on their list.
 Even landscaping can make a huge impact on your energy bill.